P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 # Dead end?

-If you're still with me then things are probably looking interesting to you too.
+If you're still with me, then things are probably looking interesting to you too.
 So let's test a bit more of the functions exported by the caching component.
 Let's make a test case for the `queue_item_t` and `queue_t` objects, like so

     :::python
     from ctypes import CDLL